m-rutter/advent-of-code/README.md

 project.
 Does not have full coverage for all days as I find they end up becoming too time consuming eventually.

 Made plenty of novice mistakes like implementing `Add` for types or with assoicated types that definately should not impl `Add`.
+Error handling is sloppy in places.

 ## CLI Usage